 Water Resource: In 2017, total stock of water resources hit 2.9 billion cubic meters, down by 17.3% over the previous year.
 By the end of 2017, large and medium-sized reservoirs achieved a total stock of 2.79 billion cubic meters of water, 360 million cubic meters more than that at the end of 2016.
 By the end of 2017, burial depth of groundwater of plain areas was 24.97m, up by 0.26m over the end of the previous year.
 Total water consumption in 2017 reached 3.95 billion cubic meters, increasing by 1.8% over the previous year; Of which consumption for living purpose stood at 1.47 billion cubic meters with an increase of 2.4%, water for ecological supplement consumed 1.22 billion cubic meters with an increase of 9.7%, consumption for industrial use amounted to 340 million cubic meters with a drop of 8.1% and that for agricultural use hit 510 million cubic meters with a drop of 16.2%.

-Environment: Disposal rate of urban waste water in Beijing stood at 92.0% and that in six districts (Dongcheng District, Xicheng District, Chaoyang District, Haidian District, Fengtai District and Shijingshan District) reached 98.5%, showing an increase of 2 percentage points and 0.5 percentage points respectively over the previous year.
+Urban Environment: Disposal rate of urban waste water in Beijing stood at 92.0% and that in six districts (Dongcheng District, Xicheng District, Chaoyang District, Haidian District, Fengtai District and Shijingshan District) reached 98.5%, showing an increase of 2 percentage points and 0.5 percentage points respectively over the previous year.
 Bio-safety disposal rate of household garbage (calculated by garbage collection volume) in Beijing stood at 99.9%, up by 0.1 percentage point over the previous year.
 In 2017, a total of 11,853 hectares of forests were planted.
 The greening rate of Beijing reached 59.6% with a rise of 0.3 percentage points.
 Forest coverage rate hit 43.0%, up by 0.7 percentage points over the previous year.
 The green coverage ratio in Beijing stood at 48.42%, up by 0.02 percentage points.
 Per-capita green area in public parks was 16.2m2/person, up by 0.1%.

 XIII.
 Development Quality and Benefit